RossLab/Reproductive_Morph_Specialisation/06_Sex_Specific_Provisioning/02_RNA_mapping_Xprime_X.md

+# Mapping embryo RNA-seq libraries to the X'X scaffolds, and summarising read counts #
 I am interested in whether there is biased deposition of transcripts from the X or X' gametolog in the eggs of gynogenic females.
 To study this I first map the RNA reads again, but with stricter filters for read quality and mapping quality.
 ```
 LOC="inputs/"